Active Standard ASTM E408 | Developed by Subcommittee: E21.04

 This abstract is a brief summary of the referenced standard.
 It is informational only and not an official part of the standard; the full text of the standard itself must be referred to for its use and application.
 ASTM does not give any warranty express or implied or make any representation that the contents of this abstract are accurate, complete or up to date.

-1.1 These test methods cover determination of the total normal emittance (Note) of surfaces by means of portable, inspection-meter instruments.
+1.1 These test methods cover determination of the total normal emittance (Note 1) of surfaces by means of portable, as well as desktop, inspection-meter instruments.

-1.2 These test methods are intended for measurements on large surfaces when rapid measurements must be made and where a nondestructive test is desired.
+1.2 These test methods are intended for measurements on large surfaces, or small samples, or both, when rapid measurements must be made and where a nondestructive test is desired.
 They are particularly useful for production control tests.

 ICS Number Code 17.040.20 (Properties of surfaces)